The extensor carpi radialis longus muscle is an extensor of your wrist and can trigger elbow pain if it is afflicted with trigger points or tensions.

 Its main one is a radial deviation of the hand, which means it “kinks” your wrist in way that your thumb is getting moved towards the inner side of your forearm and your radius, respectively.

-Furthermore, together with the other extensors of your wrist, it extends and stabilizes the latter during gripping motions and this way prevents it from flexion.
+Furthermore, together with the other extensors of your wrist, it extends and stabilizes the wrist during gripping motions and this way prevents it from flexion.

 The most common cause of the development of tight muscle tissue and trigger points in the extensor carpi radialis longus muscle is excessive use of a strong grip.

 A strong grip is often needed in various sports and activities of daily living.